TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 88/Psalms 88.3.md

 ---

-For my soul is full of troubles, And my life draweth nigh unto Sheol.
+For my soul is full of troubles.
+My life draws near to Sheol.